 - Academic and language eligibility requirements vary by program

 - Students must also complete a separate application and be admitted by the program provider or host institution, independent of SDSU.

 Under normal conditions students should typically expect an official response about their petition by the end of the following month of an open review cycle (4 to 6 weeks)*.

 *Due to the large volume of petition applications, petition review may take from 6 - 8 weeks.

-To help expedite the review process, email the following items to email@example.com
+To help expedite the review process, you can email the following items to firstname.lastname@example.org

 once you submit your application:

 Between June 1 - August 1st every summer we plan to have the application portal closed to allow for updates and training.
 Advisors will still be available to help you map out your study abroad plans.